Dear Mumsnet AIBU...

 Am I being Unreasonable?

-Oh Mumsnetters you bunch of divs, you’ve been at it again.
-We bloggers have forums too, you know (except we can spell).
-Every now and then someone will pop a link to one of the Mumsnet threads, just so we can all have a good laugh.
+Oh Mumsnetters you bunch of divs, you've been at it again.
+We bloggers have forums too, you know (a bit like yours but we can spell and use fewer acronyms.)
+Every now and then someone will pop a link to one of the Mumsnet aibu threads, just so we can all have a good laugh.

 They are often totes hilare.
-The one about the elderly Korean lady in someone’s garden.
-That was funny.
+The one about the elderly Korean lady in someone's garden.
+That was piss your pants funny.

 The latest spouting off about despising mummy blogs?
 Not so much.